Spaghetti Squash Stir-Fry is a healthy spin on

-This recipe offers additional vitamin and minerals through the inclusion of red bell peppers, carrots, bean sprouts, water chestnuts and beef.
+This recipe offers additional vitamin and minerals through the inclusion of carrots, bean sprouts, water chestnuts and beef.
 Water chestnuts provide flavanoid antioxidants, as well as about 10% of the daily values of copper, manganese, riboflavin and vitamin B6.
-Bean sprouts are naturally high in fiber, low-fat, cholesterol and gluten-free, and provide an ample amount of vitamin C. Red bell peppers provide a large amount of vitamin C, and carrots provide cartenoids and beta-carotene.
+Bean sprouts are naturally high in fiber, low-fat, cholesterol and gluten-free, and provide an ample amount of vitamin C and carrots provide cartenoids and beta-carotene.
 Beef provides Omega 6, protein, potassium and calcium.

 Spaghetti Squash is an excellent substitute for fried rice in this stir-fry dish!